Evan-sudo/Evan/content/authors/admin/_index.md

 My dreams during PhD:

-Collect coupons for all sorts of interesting classes from DazhongDianping and try them all.
+🌟Collect coupons for all sorts of interesting classes from DazhongDianping and try them all.

-Travel as much as possible.
+🌟Travel as much as possible.

-Hold a podcast or been invited to speak in any podcast channel.
+🌟Hold a podcast or been invited to speak in any podcast channel.

 {style="text-align: justify;"}